WUWM Retail Overview

-- A global member retail market survey was initiated in the second half of 2006.
+- A global member retail market survey was conducted.
 The resulting information was compiled into a WUWM Retail Market Report which provides an overview of the role and importance of our member retail markets/associations.This report is in constant development as WUWM retail membership increases, and as new information comes to hand.

 - Additionally, a European survey compiling the following national statistics has been prepared alongside the global member report.
-This survey seeks to address:This information is being collected to support WUWM retail lobbying activities in Europe throughout 2007 and 2008.
+This survey seeks to address:This information is being collected to support WUWM retail lobbying activities in Europe.

 - How many retail markets operate in each country;